How to Change a Child Support Order

 - The request to suspend is signed by both parents showing they agree.

-- If the request for suspension applies to at least one, but not all of the children affected by the order, the order must contain a “step-change”. (meaning the amount of support changes when the number of children entitled to support changes)
+- If the request for suspension applies to at least one, but not all of the children affected by the order, the order must contain a “step-change” (meaning the amount of support changes when the number of children entitled to support changes).
+If the order does not contain “step-change” language, an attorney must be contacted to end the current support.

-- The child is currently living with the payor and has been for at least 60 consecutive days.
+- The child is currently living with the person ordered to pay support and has been living with the person for more than 60 consecutive days.

-- There is no custody order between the parents
+- There is no custody order in place.

-- The child is not receiving public assistance unless the payor is a member of the same household as the child.
+- The child is not receiving public assistance (FIP or Medicaid) unless the person ordered to pay support is part of the same household as the child.

-- No prior request for suspension has been submitted during the previous two year period.
+- No prior suspension has been requested during the previous two years.

 What Happens When the Payor Becomes Disabled?

-Either parent can file a petition to modify on their own.
-The Iowa Supreme court provides the forms They are available at http://www.iowacourts.gov/For_the_Public/Representing_Yourself_in_Court/DivorceFamily_Law/Forms/ These forms can only be used to increase, decrease or stop child support.
+You can use courts forms available at: https://www.iowacourts.gov/for-the-public/court-forms/ to increase, decrease or stop child support.
 They cannot be used to change custody or visitation orders.
 There are many steps to the court process and there is no guarantee the request to change the order will be granted.
 There will probably be a hearing, especially if the parents do not agree to the change.
 Both parents must fill out a Financial Affidavit so the judge can determine the right amount of support using the Child Support Guidelines.

 I'm Not Getting Visitation with My Child.
 Can I Ask the Court to Let Me Stop Paying Child Support?

 No. Under the law, child support and visitation are two completely different things.
 A non-custodial parent must pay child support even if the custodial parent is not allowing visitation with the child.
-For that matter, a custodial parent may not refuse visitation just because the non-custodial parent is not paying child support.
-This does not mean it's OK to refuse visitation, or to not pay child support.
+Also, custodial parent may not refuse visitation just because the noncustodial parent is not paying child support.
+This does not mean it's okay to refuse visitation, or to not pay child support.
 If there is a court order saying that a parent must allow visitation or pay child support, then that parent must do what the order says.
 If that parent refuses, the other parent (or CSRU) can ask the court to find that parent in contempt of court.
 There will be a hearing.
 If the judge decides that the parent really did refuse to obey the court order, the judge can punish the parent.
-The judge can punish the parent in various ways, including putting him or her in jail.
-If jail is a possibility, the parent should be entitled to have counsel appointed if the parent cannot afford an attorney.
+The judge can punish the parent in various ways, including putting them in jail.
+If jail is a possibility, the parent should be entitled to have an attorney appointed if the parent cannot afford one.

 How Can I Contact CSRU?

-There are 19 CSRU offices in Iowa.
+There are 21 CSRU offices in Iowa.
 Each office serves several counties.
-To find the office that serves your county, call their main customer service number: 1-888-229-9223.
-Iowa Legal Aid publishes a booklet called Paternity and Child Support Law in Iowa.
-This booklet contains the addresses of all 19 offices.
-A printed copy is available from Iowa Legal Aid for free to low-income people.
+To find the office that serves your county, call their main customer service number: 1-888-229-9223 or check online at https://secureapp.dhs.state.ia.us/customerweb/offices.

 Iowa Legal Aid provides help to low-income Iowans.